George Mikan: College career

 While in high school, Mikan met 28-year-old rookie DePaul basketball coach Ray Meyer.
 Meyer saw potential in Mikan, who was bright and intelligent but was also clumsy and shy.
 Meyer's thoughts were revolutionary for the time, when it was still believed that tall players were too awkward to ever play basketball well.
 In the following months, Meyer transformed Mikan into a confident, aggressive player who took pride in his height rather than being ashamed of it.
 Meyer and Mikan worked out intensively, and Mikan learned how to make hook shots accurately with either hand.
-This routine would become later known as the Mikan Drill.
+His workout routine would become later known as the Mikan drill.
 In addition, Meyer made Mikan punch a speed bag, take dancing lessons, and jump rope to make him a complete athlete.